 - Make sure that the borrower meets the minimum credit score requirements

 - Run credit and review the borrower’s credit report and look out for credit disputes

-- Make sure that you can satisfy all conditions from AUS Findings
+Make sure that you can satisfy all conditions from AUS Findings.

 Completing Mortgage Loan Application During Mortgage Lending Process

-Once the borrower makes a purchase offer and gets the executed real estate purchase contract to the loan officer, the mortgage loan originator is now ready to have the borrower complete the mortgage loan application:
+Once borrower makes a purchase offer and gets the executed real estate purchase contract to the loan officer, the loan originator is now ready to have the borrower complete the mortgage loan application:

-Mortgage Processing During Mortgage Lending Process
+Processing During Mortgage Lending Process

-Once the mortgage loan originator has entered the mortgage borrower’s information on the LOS, Loan Origination System, and has gather all of the mortgage docs, the file is then assigned to a mortgage processor.
+Once the loan originator has entered the borrower’s information on the LOS, Loan Origination System, and has gathered all of the mortgage docs, the file is then assigned to a mortgage processor.

 - Completed mortgage loan application